judoaseeta/useReactTabTrap/README.md

 ### Supported key list

-- ESC or ESCAPE: will excute cleanUp function. cleanUp could be a function to toggle modal or focus on specific element
+- ESC or ESCAPE: will excute cleanUp function. cleanUp could be a function to toggle modal or blur on specific element

 - Tab or Shift+Tab : will focus the next or the previous focusable elements